The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 For this example project, we will create four endpoints, one for Quarkus REST (Jakarta REST), one for Undertow (Servlet), one for Reactive routes and one for Funqy HTTP.

 These various endpoints are for demonstration purposes.
-For real life applications, you should choose one of this technology and stick to it. |
+For real life applications, you should choose one of these technologies and stick to it.

-If you don’t need endpoints of each type, you can remove the corresponding extensions from your pom.xml
+If you don’t need endpoints of each type, you can remove the corresponding extensions from your pom.xml.

 The Jakarta REST endpoint